anilabraham-IT/IntuneEDU/IntuneEDU/edu-settings-windows.md

 ---

-# Available settings for Intune for Education
+# Windows 10 device settings in Intune for Education

 Apply settings to groups to establish access and security boundaries on your Windows 10 devices.
 With Intune for EDU, you can apply device and user settings uniformly, to many or all groups; or you can customize classroom experiences and apply settings per group.

 Many settings in EDU are configured to **Block** or **Allow** actions.
 For some settings, **Not configured** is an option.
-When toggled to Not Configured, the device will either:
+When switched to **Not Configured**, the device will either:
-* Use the default setting
+* Use the default setting.
-* Allow the device user (student or teacher) to customize the setting from their device
+* Allow the device user (student or teacher) to customize the setting from their device.

-> [!NOTE]
-> User, app, and device settings differ from [tenant settings](what-are-tenants.md).
-Tenant settings address the subscription and management settings at the organization's administrative level.

   ![The settings page for a group](./media/settings-001-list-of-settings.png)

 Much of the information in the **What it does** column can also be found in the Intune for Education console; this format is designed to make it easier for you to search through the settings for specific items.

+> [!NOTE]
+> User, app, and device settings differ from [tenant settings](intune-education-tenant-overview.md).
+Tenant settings address the subscription and management settings for your organization.

 ## Windows Device Settings
 This section describes the function of each Windows device setting.
 To view the settings in the portal, go to the dashboard and click **Group** >**Settings** > **Windows Device Settings**.

+### Basic device settings
 |Setting|What it does|
 |---|---|
 |Block manual unenrollment|Block users from manually unenrolling devices from management.|